ax-va/Learning-Rust-Klabnik-Nichols-2023/01--hello-rust/01-2--hello-cargo/cargo.md

 Hello, world!
 ```

-It *more convenient* to compile the code and then run the executable file by an all-in-one command.
+It is *more convenient* to compile the code and then run the executable file by an all-in-one command.
 ```unix
 .../hello_cargo$ cargo run
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.01s